News media: Etymology

 A "medium" (plural "media") is a carrier of something.
-Common things carried by media include information, art, or physical objects.
+Common things carried by the media include information, art, or physical objects.
 A medium may provide transmission or storage of information, or both.
 The industries which produce news and entertainment content for the mass media are often called "the media" (in much the same way the newspaper industry is called "the press").
 In the late 20th century it became commonplace for this usage to be construed as singular ("The media is...") rather than as the traditional plural.

 "Press" is the collective designation of media vehicles that carry out journalism and other functions of informative communication, in contrast to pure propaganda or entertainment communication.
 The term press comes from the printing press.

 Broadcasting

 Broadcasting is the distribution of audio and video signals (programs) to a number of recipients (listeners or viewers).
 This group may be the public in general, or a relatively large audience within the public.
 Broadcasting forms a very large segment of the mass media.
 Television and radio programs are distributed through radio broadcasting or cable, often simultaneously.
 By coding signals and having decoding equipment in homes, the latter also enables subscription-based channels and pay-per-view services.
 The sequencing of content in a broadcast is called a schedule.
 A broadcasting organization may broadcast several programs at the same time, through several channels (frequencies), for example BBC One and Two.
-On the other hand, two or more organizations may share a channel and each use it during a fixed part of the day.
+On the other hand, two or more organizations may share a channel and each uses it during a fixed part of the day.
 Digital radio and digital television may also transmit multiplexed programming, with several channels compressed into one ensemble.

 Television

 In television or broadcast journalism, news analysts (also called newscasters or news anchors) examine, interpret, and broadcast news received from various sources of information.
 Anchors present this as news, either videotaped or live, through transmissions from on-the-scene reporters (news correspondents).

 News films, or "clips," can vary in length.
-There are some which may be as long as ten minutes and others that need to fit in all the relevant information and material in two or three minutes.
-News channels have also begun to host special documentary films that are much longer durations and able to explore a news subject or issue in greater detail.
+Some may be as long as ten minutes and others may need to fit in all the relevant information and material in two or three minutes.
+News channels have also begun to host special documentary films that are of much longer duration and able to explore a news subject or issue in greater detail.

 News stories are categorized with various formats according to the merit of the story.
 Such formats include AVO, AVO Byte, Pkg, VO SOT, VOX POP, and Ancho Visual.